The USS Vermilion (AKA-107) was a Tolland-class attack cargo ship that served in the U.S. Navy for a little over 25 years.

 Asbestos Risks on the USS Vermilion (AKA-107)

-Before the 1970s all the ships in the U.S. Navy were made with large quantities of asbestos, which is a toxic fiber that if inhaled or ingested, it never leaves the body causing severe inflammation that leads to terrible asbestos-related diseases, worst of which is mesothelioma, a rare and grave form of cancer that leads to rapid death with few patients surviving more than 2 years after having been diagnosed.
+Before the 1970s, all the ships in the U.S. Navy were made with large quantities of asbestos, which is a toxic fiber that, if inhaled or ingested, never leaves the body, causing severe inflammation that leads to terrible asbestos-related diseases, the worst of which is mesothelioma, a rare and grave form of cancer that leads to rapid death with few patients surviving more than 2 years after having been diagnosed.

-Although known in the back of the day by several people in charge, the damaging effects caused by working in a medium in which there was a danger of breathing in asbestos was kept secret, and by the time it became public knowledge the poisonous fiber was already irritating the lungs of thousands of oblivious people.
-If you know somebody suffering from an asbestos-related disease, you should look up how you can legally recover damages.
+Although known in the back of the day by several people in charge, the damaging effects caused by working in a medium in which there was a danger of breathing in asbestos was kept secret, and by the time it became public knowledge, the poisonous fiber was already irritating the lungs of thousands of oblivious people.
+If you know somebody suffering from a malignant asbestos-related disease, you should look up how they can legally recover damages.

 Have You Been Exposed to Asbestos on the USS Vermilion (AKA-107)?

 If you want to know more about the role of asbestos in the Navy or if you simply wish to get in touch with former shipmates, we can help you.
 We can also assist you in filing compensation claims by connecting you with legal experts.